 - Bedtime Brainwashing:

-- In Bloom County, Opus tries to get in to see Steve Dallas after an operation.
+- Opus tries to get in to see Steve Dallas after an operation.
 He is refused because the doctor is "debriefing" the patient.

 - Black and Nerdy: Oliver Wendell Jones is just that.
 Quite possibly the trope codifier.

-- Bowdlerization: Happened occasionally.
-Fer instance, in the original strips' run, Bobbi Harlow's mother finds some Flintstones vitamins in her daughter's bathroom and freaks out because she thinks they're...pills.
+- Happened occasionally.
+For instance, in the original strips' run, Bobbi Harlow's mother finds some Flintstones vitamins in her daughter's bathroom and freaks out because she thinks they're...pills.
 In the unaltered version, she freaks out because she thinks they're birth control pills.

 - Breakout Character: Opus didn't appear until the strip was six months old, and when he did it was a one-shot gag about Binkley buying a pet penguin.
-Opus soon became the central character.
+He wasn't seen again for six more months, until early 1982.
+By mid-1982, Opus was appearing on a regular basis, and he soon became the central character.

 - Briffits and Squeans: One strip involves coming up with new names for these (e.g. "bulbles" for Idea Bulb).